Western Forest

 Climate Resilience

 Through landscape-scale woodland creation, the Western Forest will enhance the region’s climate resilience, reducing carbon emissions, mitigating flood risks, and enhancing the natural resilience of the region.
-The ecosystem services generated by the Western Forest will deliver water catchment improvement and resilience aligned with the Bristol Avon Catchment Plan and other catchment plans across the region.
+Achieving the planting of 20 million trees by 2050 will mean that they could absorb approximately 2.5 million tonnes of carbon dioxide each year.
+The ecosystem services generated by the Western Forest will also deliver water catchment improvement and resilience aligned with the Bristol Avon Catchment Plan and other catchment plans across the region.

 Community Engagement